mainmatter/mainmatter.com/_posts/2020-08-22-bringing-matrix-to-elixir.md

 member's homeserver and all copies are synchronised in real-time.
 Fundamentally, a room is a decentralised data store with no single point of control or failure.

+A note on Matrix interoperability: it was designed to exchange data with other platforms such as WhatsApp, Slack, iMessage, Email, Discord, IRC and many more.
+This is known as bridging and makes Matrix an attractive one-stop solution to interface with these services.

+## ...and into the Matrix

+The Elixir SDK currently wraps part of the **Client-Server API**; v0.1 was released to allow interested parties to begin experimenting.
+The `Client` module, used to make requests to homeservers, is currently the highest level of abstraction in the SDK.

-All changes in a room's state are described by events.
+As mentioned above, all changes in a room's state are described by events.
 They can represent any data, from users joining a room or sending messages, to image uploads and VoIP call setup.

-Let's dip our toes into Matrix by creating a guest account on `matrix.org` and reading events from the `#matrix:matrix.org` room using the SDK.
+Let's dip our toes into Matrix by creating a guest account on `matrix.org` and reading events from the `#matrix:matrix.org` room.

 ```elixir
 iex(1)> {:ok, response} = Client.register_guest("https://matrix.org")